Preserving St Michael's Mount for future generations

 The National Trust has owned most of the island and the causeway since 1954, and is responsible for its conservation and upkeep.
 This resulted from a gift by the St Aubyn family, who have lived in the castle since the 1650s and still do so today.
 They run the Mount day to day and open it to the public, welcoming you to discover their extraordinary island home.

-Last year saw the 60th annivesary of the unique partnership between the National Trust and St Aubyn Family, commemorated with a spectacular firework display that filled the skies and could be seen for miles around Mounts Bay.
+In 2014, the 60th anniversary of the unique partnership between the National Trust and St Aubyn Family, was commemorated with a spectacular firework display that filled the skies and could be seen for miles around Mount's Bay.